Mariorioh/Scripts/AlibabaSecurityCenter/AegisAlertBeeper/readme.txt

     - MangoBotDebug.log - Used for debugging

 In case you want to ensure that the script is always running in a linux server:
 1.)
+The script_runner.sh file checks if the python script is running, if it is not, it will start the said script.
+    Edit the script_runner.sh file so that the "/path/to/file" string is replaced by your actual working directory.
+    >> vim script_runner.sh
+    >> ...
+    >> command="sudo python3 /path/to/file/AegisAlertBeeper.py"
+    >> ...
+2.)
 Add a job to the cron service a.)
 Create or edit the cron file using crontab command:
     >> crontab -e
   b.)
 Put this line.
 Make sure a new line is included.